 PME is generally not advantageous to performance.

-#7 Updated by Aleksei Iupinov over 1 year ago
+#7 Updated by Aleksei Iupinov almost 2 years ago

 - Description updated (diff)

 Update: gather kernel working as well as spread on AMD/Intel/NVidia